solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In 1838 Ehrenberg* discovered the important part taken in the formation of chalk by still smaller Foraminifera scarcely visible to unaided vision.

-*) "Über die Bildung der Kreidefelsen und des Kreidemergels durch unsichtbare Organismen."
+*) _Über die Bildung der Kreidefelsen und des Kreidemergels durch unsichtbare Organismen_.
 Akad.
 Wiss.
 Berlin, 1838, p.
 39.

 In addition, then, to the larger fossils, Chalk contains very minute ones, and these latter — Foraminifera (chiefly), Radiolaria, Diatoms, Coccospheres, etc., make up the main mass or "matrix" of the rock.